 - Preheat oven to 180 degrees celsius.

-- Line 2 flat cookie baking trays with baking paper and set aside.
+- Line 2 flat cookie baking trays with baking paper and set aside until needed.

-- Place the chopped butter and chocolate melts into the TM bowl.
+- Place the chopped butter and chocolate melts into the Thermomix bowl.

-- Melt on Speed 2, 80 degrees for 3 minutes (or until melted) - you may need to scrape down the bowl partway through.
+- Melt for 3 minutes, 80 degrees, Speed 2 or until melted.
+You may need to scrape down the sides of the bowl partway through.

-- Place the eggs, caster sugar, cocoa powder and vanilla extract into the TM bowl (no need to clean it).
+- Place the eggs, caster sugar, cocoa powder and vanilla extract into the Thermomix bowl and mix for 2 minutes, Speed 4.

-- Reduce to Speed 1 and slowly add the melted chocolate mixture to the egg mixture through the MC hole.
+- Without setting the timer, mix on Speed 1 and slowly add the melted chocolate mixture to the egg mixture through the MC hole.

 - Increase to Speed 3 for 20 seconds.

-- Redue to Speed 1 and add the salt, baking powder and plain flour through the MC hole.
+- Reduce to Speed 1 and add the salt, baking powder and plain flour through the MC hole.

 - Mix until just combined.

-- Add the white chocolate chips/peanuts (or whatever add-ins you like) and fold through with a spatula.
+- Add the chocolate chips / peanuts (or whatever add-ins you like) and fold through with a spatula.